Chapter 1: The Mandalorian: Filming and visual effects

 Principal photography began in the first week of October 2018 in Southern California.
 Filming took place at the Manhattan Beach Studios in California under the working title Project Huckleberry, while also receiving a limited location filming in the area of Los Angeles.
 The series applies the StageCraft which was created with the intention of capturing the digital environments rendered on a video wall in real time in order to bring high quality images for the to final effects.
 Greig Fraser was the sole director of photography for the first and third episodes, which were filmed together at the same time.
 Filming for the first season wrapped on February 27, 2019.
-Visual effects for the episode were created by Industrial Light & Magic (ILM), Base FX, ImagineEngine, MPC, Pixomondo, El Ranchito, Ghost FX, Hybride FX, and Important Looking Pirates.
+Visual effects for the episode were created by Industrial Light & Magic (ILM), Base FX, Image Engine, MPC, Pixomondo, El Ranchito, Ghost FX, Hybride FX, and Important Looking Pirates.
 The development of the visual effects was supervised by Richard Bluff.